Publications

 This paper studies how firms react to tribal forest rights.
 In 2008, India granted forest management rights to 200 million tribal individuals, including the right to informed consent with developers seeking to acquire tribal forestland.
 Using a novel firm-level panel and a difference-in-difference design, we find: i) firms acquire less land in tribal areas after the policy; 2) Total factor productivity increases, and; 3) large, unproductive firms are less affected by the policy.
 These results are consistent with a model of firm production with transaction costs for encroachment.
 To study conservation implications, we obtain deforestation permits awarded to developers and show that infrastructure-driven deforestation declines after the policy.
 Overall, our results imply that the policy was successful from a conservation standpoint.
 From a development standpoint, they imply that conservation policy is not necessarily anti-development but, rather, shifts the composition of economic activity toward larger industry.

-- “Agricultural Spillovers from Coca Eradication: Evidence from Colombia.” (with Tatiana Zarate-Barrera)
+- “Off-Target Impacts of Targeted Policy: Evidence from Colombia.” (with Tatiana Zarate-Barrera) [abstract]